Can You Put Closing Costs into Mortgage : A Complete Guide

 The general rule

 Typically, closing costs cannot be directly added to your mortgage loan.
-Mortgage lenders require you to have a certain amount of down payment to secure the loan, and adding closing costs to the mortgage would increase the loan amount.
+Mortgage lenders require a certain down payment to secure the loan, and adding closing costs to the mortgage would increase the loan amount.
 This would mean either increasing your down payment or securing a larger loan, both of which may not be feasible for many home buyers.

 While adding closing costs to your mortgage is not the norm, there are a few exceptions that might allow you to do so: